Boan2014/Warehouse/README.md

 # Warehouse
-for store some pic I need
+for storing some pic I need